 - Completed the state-mandated installation of a new, secure paper-based voting system in 2017, which replaced 18 year-old equipment and electronic tabulators.
 The historic recount of 2018 was a success due to the implementation of this new voting system.

 - Worked with the Board of County Commissioners to adopt an ordinance to allow electronic filing for candidates and political committees in Flagler County, reducing paper waste and making financial reports more accessible online.

 - Began digitizing and archiving historical permanent records within the office in 2016, moving towards a cost-friendly and more secure paperless office environment.

-- Served on the Online Voter Registration Committee of the FSASE to help bring online voter registration to life in the State of Florida.
+- Served on the Online Voter Registration Committee of the FSE to help bring online voter registration to life in the State of Florida.
 She continues to serve on several committees to improve the voting experience for voters across the state.

 - Improved the relationship with the local media through the publication of Press Releases to help keep voters informed of elections-related legislation, current news and upcoming local elections.

 - Applied for and received over $306,000 in Federal grants to supplement local funding for the Elections Office since 2015.